thunderrabbit/robnugen-journal-entries/2023/05/08book-launch-questionnaire.md

 **Describe your target audience**
 <br>age 25-45, who are trying to work out how to better themselves and the world around them

 **When Someone has finished reading your book, what do you want them to think?**
 <br>"Wow, so my actions *do* make a difference, and I already have
 everything I need to move forward!"

 **When Someone has finished reading your book, what do you want them to feel?**
-<br>Important, Inspired, Grounded, Empowered, Compassion, Gratitude,
+<br>Important, Valuable, Inspired, Grounded, Empowered, Compassion, Gratitude, Joy
-Joy

 **When Someone has finished reading your book, what do you want them to do?**
-<br>Connect with spirit / reach out to their loved ones / pet the dog
+<br>connect with spirit /
-more mindfully / engage in life more passionately
+reach out to their loved ones / pet the dog more mindfully / engage in life more passionately / get the results an important person gets